VirtoCommerce/vc-platform/docs/user-guide/marketing/promotions.md

 ### Cart promotion conditions

 Cart promotion conditions are used to encourage shoppers to increase their order size by providing incentives, such as free shipping on orders over a certain sum.
 A shopping cart promotion conditions grants a discount on a specific product or set of products to shoppers who meet them.
-Cart promotions are only applied after the promotionВ conditionsВ expression returnedВ *true*.
+Cart promotions are only applied after the promotion conditions expression returned *true*.
 Thus, a shopper only sees the price that will be paid for a promoted item when it's viewed in the shopping cart or during checkout (assuming all the promotion's conditions are met).

 For example, a product has a <a class="crosslink" href="https://virtocommerce.com/price-engine" target="_blank">list price</a> of $100.00.
-Currently, there is a shopping cart promotion that grants a 5% discountВ toВ all orders over $99.00.
+Currently, there is a shopping cart promotion that grants a 5% discount to all orders over $99.00.
 When browsing the catalog, all shoppers see the product's $100.00 list price.
 If a shopper adds the product to the <a class="crosslink" href="https://virtocommerce.com/shopping-cart" target="_blank">shopping cart</a> and then views the cart's contents, the price of the cart is $95.00 (due to the 5% discount).
-If the same shopper goes back to browsing theВ frontend, the catalog still shows the list price of $100.
+If the same shopper goes back to browsing the frontend, the catalog still shows the list price of $100.

 Conditions are the set of criteria that determine, based on the current state of the cart, whether a shopper is eligible for a promotion.
 Examples of conditions are: